...

 3. Tell him who you are and where you live before saying your prayer.

-The most important thing in the simple ritual is putting on a sincere smile when talking to the Jizō Bodhisattva.
+The most important part of this simple ritual is to put on a sincere smile when talking to the Jizō Bodhisattva.
 It is said that your wishes will be granted when you pray with a pure heart.

 Amulets and fortune slips are also obtainable by using the capsule toy machine.